pguyot/Einstein/README.md

 [![Build Status](https://travis-ci.org/pguyot/Einstein.svg?branch=master)](https://travis-ci.org/pguyot/Einstein)

-Einstein officially runs on MacOS X with partial support for iOS, Android, Linux and Windows.
+Einstein officially runs on OS X with partial support for iOS, Android, Linux and Windows.

-Although not up-to-date, you should refer to the wiki for [build instructions](../../wiki/Build-Instructions)
+You should refer to the wiki for [build instructions](../../wiki/Build-Instructions)